Landslide mitigation

 Each of these methods varies somewhat with the type of material that makes up the slope.

 Rock slopes

 Reinforcement measures

-Reinforcement measures generally consist of the introduction of metal elements which increase the shear strength of the rock and to reduce the stress release created when the rock is cut.
+Reinforcement measures generally introduce metal elements, which increase the shear strength of the rock and reduce the stress release created when the rock is cut.
 Reinforcement measures are made up of metal rock nails or anchors.
 Anchorage subjected to pretensioning is classified as active anchorage.
-Passive anchorage, not subjected to pretensioning, can be used both to nail single unstable blocks and to reinforce large portions of rock.
-Anchorage can also be used as pre-reinforcement elements on a scarp to limit hillside decompression associated with cutting.
+Passive anchorage is not subjected to pretensioning and can be used both to nail single unstable blocks and to reinforce large portions of rock.

+Anchorage can also be used for pre-reinforcement on a scarp to limit hillside decompression associated with cutting.
 Parts of an anchorage include: